Rosuav/LispWhispers/README.md

   - Quick re-send in case you sent to the wrong name (or you're multisending).
   - As there's no server, all this configuration will be kept in LocalStorage.
     Offer a way to download a backup file, or to copy a backup to clipboard.
+  - Does Chrome have facilities for synchronized storage??
+- TODO: Pin the send box to the floor and have a separate scroll container
+- TODO (locally): Create a popup link like for dashboard.
+Provide example?